soumak77/firebase-mock/README.md

 # Contributing

  - Fork the repo
+ - `npm install`
+ - `grunt test`
+ - `grunt watch`
- - make your additions
+ - make your additions in src/
- - update the version number in package.json and at the top of MockFirebase.js
+ - add test units in test/
- - submit a pull request.
+ - submit a pull request when all tests pass

 # Support